 One of the best sources for helping your temporary, part-time, or seasonal employees gain a sense of the organizational culture is through their interactions with your full-time workforce.
 Seeing company culture play out in everyday relationships and conversations is the best teacher and reinforcer of the type of behaviors and values the company wants to exhibit.
 Encourage full-time employees to break down any perceived barriers that may exist simply because some teammates are only with the organization for a limited amount of time…investing in those relationships is just as rewarding and meaningful, so embrace them and avoid them feeling a sense of isolation.

-Unsure of how to hire for cultural fit?
+Unsure of how to hire for cultural alignment?
 That’s where Workzinga comes in.
-Our Culture Fit Assessment is designed to help you find the candidate that best fit your culture.
+Our Culture Alignment Assessment is designed to help you find the candidate that best aligns with your culture.
 To get started schedule a demo, or talk to a member of our team for more information.